riotu-lab/ROSNavBench/README.md

 2. **Run the Launch Command**:
    - Launch the benchmarking test using the following ROS 2 launch command:

-     ```
+     ```bash
-     ros2 launch benchmarking_tool main.launch.py
+     ros2 launch ROSNavBench main.launch.py
      ```

 3. **Accessing Results**:
-   - Once the execution of the test goals is complete, the generated files will be automatically saved to the `results` folder within the `benchmarking_tool` directory.
+   - Once the execution of the test goals is complete, the generated files will be automatically saved to the `results` folder within the `ROSNavBench` directory.
-   - You can find the results in the `share` directory of the `benchmarking_tool` package.
+   - You can find the results in the `share` directory of the `ROSNavBench` package.

 By following these steps, you'll be able to execute the test, gather results, and access them for analysis and reporting.